vicente131313131/SentinelOS/README.md

 # SentinelOS

-SentinelOS is a 64-bit teaching and demonstration operating system designed for clarity, extensibility and modern software-engineering practice.
-The project is implemented in C (cross-compiled with **x86_64-elf-gcc**) and x86-64 assembly and targets virtual machines such as QEMU/Bochs, it is not recommended to run this in real hardware, unless you know what you are doing
+SentinelOS is a 64-bit hobby project operating system.
+The project is implemented in C (cross-compiled with **x86_64-elf-gcc**) and x86-64 assembly and targets virtual machines such as QEMU, it is not recommended to run this in real hardware, unless you know what you are doing

 ---

-## 1. Project Objectives

-1. **Educational value** – provide a readable, self-contained code base that illustrates fundamental OS topics such as memory-management, interrupt handling and file systems.
-2. **Modular architecture** – each subsystem (memory manager, drivers, graphics, shell) is isolated behind clear interfaces, enabling targeted experimentation and replacement.
-3. **Professional workflow** – cross-platform build system, continuous serial logging and a consistent coding style facilitate collaboration and long-term maintenance.

----

-## 2. Feature Overview
+## 1. Feature Overview

 * 64-bit long-mode kernel initialised by a Multiboot-2 compliant GRUB bootloader.
 * Graphical boot splash rendered with the in-tree *SpringIntoView* immediate-mode framebuffer library.